ecruzolivera/ecruzolivera-website/src/content/blog/1 - Cpp for Embedded Systems Part 1 Heapless Containers/1 - Cpp for Embedded Systems Part 1 Heapless Containers.md

 }
 ```

-This pattern, for which I don’t really have a name, so lets informally call it **“The Declare:: Pattern”**..... mehh...., has allowed me to write C++ microcontroller applications that can really leverage the power of C++ as a language for this type of devices.
+This pattern, for which I don’t have a name, let's informally call it **“The Declare:: Pattern”**, has allowed me to write C++ microcontroller applications that can leverage the power of C++ as a language without any significant cost in performance or memory footprint.
 C++ allows the development of generic and type-safe containers that are much safer and fun to use than the plain C equivalent.

-For the developers of microcontrollers applications that think that C++ is overkill or bloat or whatever another probably not true statement: It’s not the 90’s anymore, all major architectures have very good C++ support, take time to learn the language and forget the libraries, which you probably will not be able to use anyway.
+For the developers of microcontrollers applications that think that C++ is overkill or bloat or whatever another probably not true statement: It’s not the 90s anymore, all major architectures have very good C++ support, take time to learn the language and forget the libraries, which you probably will not be able to use anyway.
 Templates could be your best friend that saves you a LOT of typing and debugging time.

 ## Conclusions